-These results predict that we get better outcomes if we have a "tough" central bank which the public believes is committed to keeping the economy near its inflation target.
+These results predict that we get better outcomes if we have a "tough" central bank that acts aggressively against inflation and which the public believes is committed to keeping the economy near its inflation target.

 How can this outcome be achieved?
 The academic literature on this topic has suggested a number of different ways: